 In Hadoop framework distributed processing happens where map and reduce tasks are spawned on different nodes and process part of the data.
-In this type of distributed processing it is important to ensure that framework knows when a particular task finishes or there is a need to abort the task and when the over all job finishes.
-For that purpose like many other distributed systems Hadoop also uses commit protocol.
+In this type of distributed processing it is important to ensure that framework knows when a particular task finishes or there is a need to abort the task and when does the over all job finish.
+For that purpose, like many other distributed systems, Hadoop also uses commit protocol.
 Class that implements it in Hadoop is OutputCommitter.

 OutputCommitter class in Hadoop describes the commit of task output for a Map-Reduce job.
 In Hadoop 2 OutputCommitter implementation can be set using the getOutputCommitter() method of the OutputFormat class.
 FileOutputCommitter is the default OutputCommitter.
 Note that OutputCommitter is an abstract class in Hadoop framework which can be extended to provide OutputCommitter implementation.

 Tasks performed by OutputCommitter in Hadoop Map-Reduce

 1-Setup the job during initialization.
 For example, create the temporary output directory for the job during the initialization of the job.
 For that setupJob() method is used.
 This is called from the application master process for the entire job.
 This will be called multiple times, once per job attempt.

 2- Cleanup the job after the job completion.
 For example, remove the temporary output directory after the job completion.

 Cleaning up is done when either commitJob() or abortJob() method is called.

 commitJob() method is invoked for jobs with final runstate as SUCCESSFUL.
 This is called from the application master process for the entire job.
 This method is guaranteed to only be called once to maintain atomicity.

 abortJob() method is invoked for jobs with final runstate as JobStatus.State.FAILED or JobStatus.State.KILLED.
 This is called from the application master process for the entire job.
 This may be called multiple times.